 Perform the following to place unit in service: Manual Section Unpack Unit from Shipping Box.
-2.2 Determine sampling location 2.6 Place stand on level surface and secure stand with sand-bags or screw onto a surface.
-Place the sampler onto the stand and secure with (8) 3/4" 1/4-20 (included) and mounting brackets.
-Secure the ambient temperature radiation shield / probe onto left side of unit wit 3/4" 1/4-20 bolts (included) and screw the probe connection into the socket. h (2) 2.7 Place the Cyclone on top of the filter holder, place the downtube through downtube adapter and push onto the top of the cyclone (if configuring for PM{10} do place the cyclone onto the filter holder) Leave the PM{10} head off for now in ord perform a leak check. o not Plug the unit into an AC power source and press the green button to power on unit 2.7 Unit should power on - if problems see Troubleshooting - Section 13.0.
+2.2 Determine sampling location 2.6 Place stand on level surface and secure stand with sand-bags or screw onto a f surface.
+Place the sampler onto the stand and secure with (8) 3/4" 1/4-20 bolts (incluand mounting brackets.
+2.3 Secure the ambient temperature radiation shield / probe onto left side of unit with 3/4" 1/4-20 bolts (included) and screw the probe connection into the socket. n (2) 2.7 Place the Cyclone on top of the filter holder, place the downtube through the down adapter and push onto the top of the cyclone (if configuring for $PM{10}$ do not place cyclone onto the filter holder) Leave the $PM{10}$ head off for now in order to perform leak check. e the 5.5 Plug the unit into an AC power source and press the green button to power on unit 2.7 Unit should power on - if problems see Troubleshooting - Section 13.0.
 At the splash screen, choose your language.
-If you are not in EST time zone, change the time and date if necessary by goin MAINTENANCE→SET TIME AND DATE. g to: 8.1
+If you are not in EST time zone, change the time and date if necessary by going MAINTENANCE→SET TIME AND DATE. g to: 8.1

 Perform an external leak check by placing the L30 leak check adapter on top of the down-tube and closing the valve.
-Then go to: MAIN MENU→PERFORM LEAK CHECKS 11.0 Perform a flow calibration check of the flow system by going to: CALIBRATION→FLOW CALIBRATION CHECK If the flow is within 4% no action is needed.
+Then go to: MAIN MENU PERFORM LEAK CHECKS Perform a flow calibration check of the flow system by going to: CALIBRATION→FLOW CALIBRATION CHECK If the flow is within 4% no action is needed.
 If flow is not accurate, then a flow calibration must be performed.
 See section 6.5.
 7.7 Check the barometric pressure, filter temperature and ambient temperature sensors, the values can be found by going to: MAIN MENU→OPERATIONAL DATA If the sensors are not reading correctly, a calibration must be performed see section 6.0 - Calibration.
 7.0 Enter the Site ID and Filter ID by going to: SAMPLE SETUP→ENTER SITE AND FILTER ID 6.1 Choose the sample you would like to perform and the starting day: SAMPLE SETUP→SET TO SAMPLE 1 in 6 DAYS (for example) 6.2 Place the PM 10 head onto the top of the downtube.
 5.5 Place a clean filter into the filter holder and close the filter holder.
-4.0 Close the enclosure of unit.
+Close the enclosure of unit.
 After sampling is complete, insert a USB thumb drive into the USB port and press download run summary data.
 After data downloads press 'EJECT USB' to eject the USB drive and then remove the USB drive.
 9.0 Remove dirty filter and record all data as required by your agency.
 Place a new filter in the filter holder and close the filter holder.
-Update the filter ID and ensure the unit is still setup for the sample type you are 9.0
+Update the filter ID and ensure the unit is still setup for the sample type you are running.
+The sample control screen will show the next date of the sample 9.0